-- 441.1 Any fall of the horse and/or rider between the entry at A and the end of the test at the final salute, will entail elimination from that test, and the rider may not remount to leave. - 441.2 If there is a fall of horse and/or rider after the final halt and salute this will not entail elimination and the rider may not remount to leave the arena. - In case of a fall of an athlete and/or horse at any time in the competition arena, in the practice arena, or elsewhere within the grounds of the event, the athlete must be checked by the event's medical service (or by a medical doctor if the medical service is not available) before he/she may be permitted to take part in the next round or competition at the event. - 441.4 Before the horse and rider may continue at the event, the Chief Judge or representative of the OC must - 441.4.1 Must send the rider to the designated first aid official for assessment of injury.
+- 441.1 Any fall of the horse and/or rider between the entry at A and the end of the test at the final salute, will entail elimination from that test, and the rider may not remount to leave. - 441.2 If there is a fall of horse and/or rider after the final halt and salute this will not entail elimination and the rider may not remount to leave the arena. - In case of a fall of an athlete and/or horse at any time in the competition arena, in the practice arena, or elsewhere within the grounds of the event, the athlete must be checked by the event's medical service before he/she may be permitted to remount and continue to participate in the event and/or competition. - 441.3.1 If an athlete, having had a fall, remounts or leaves the grounds without first having a medical check, they may, at the discretion of the Ground Jury be given a verbal warning, an ESNZ Official warning or a fine not exceeding \$100. - 441.4 Before the horse and rider may continue at the event, the Chief Judge or representative of the OC must - 441.4.1 Must send the rider to the designated first aid official for assessment of injury.
 Refer to ESNZ Concussion Policy. - 441.4.2 May send the horse to be assessed for injury by a vet or event steward.